databendlabs/databend/docs/doc/14-sql-commands/00-ddl/20-table/10-ddl-create-table.md

 LIKE [db.]origin_table_name
 ```

-This command does not include any data or attributes (such as CLUSTER BY, TRANSIENT, and COMPRESSION) from the original table, and instead creates a new table using the default system settings.
+This command does not include any data or attributes (such as `CLUSTER BY`, `TRANSIENT`, and `COMPRESSION`) from the original table, and instead creates a new table using the default system settings.

 :::note WORKAROUND
 - `TRANSIENT` and `COMPRESSION` can be explicitly specified when you create a new table with this command.
 For example,